top of page

 Finalizing The Level

-While it is the shortest level in Fantasmagorie, it was also never meant to be particularly long.
-The level's goals are accomplished in a relatively small playspace, and focuses more on ambiance and content density over anything else.
-With the Music Box providing challenge and catharsis through fixing the Music Box itself, the Stage's job is to bring the game to a close and be a fitting set for the final confrontation with the Puppetmaster.
+The level's goals are accomplished in a relatively small playspace, and the focus is on ambiance and content density.
+The Music Box provides challenge and catharsis through fixing the Music Box itself, and the Stage's job brings the game to a close as a fitting set for the final confrontation with the Puppetmaster.

 Vines were introduced late into development, to symbolize the Puppetmaster's delusions creeping through this reality and breaking the object most tied to the Puppetmaster's daughter - the Music Box.